 Santa Bot.
 Whether you have been naughty or nice.
 Also, his pal the Hanukkah Zombie.
 Kwanzaabot is badass, but alas, no beard.

-Papa Smurf is instantly recognizable by his beard (along with his red hat, opposed to the white ones the other smurfs wear) and Flashback scenes showed he had one back when he was a young smurf too, although it wasn't grey they.
+Papa Smurf is instantly distinguishable from the other Smurfs by his full beard (along with his red hat, opposed to the white ones the other Smurfs wear) and Flashback scenes showed he had one back when he was a young Smurf too, although it wasn't grey then.
 Grandpa Smurf, who was his predecessor, has an even longer one.

 While no attention is drawn to it, Hank Scorpio would be far less awesome without his.